Panoptic Vision-Language Feature Fields: Conclusion and Future Work

-\textbf{Results.} We compare our model against the state-of-the-art 3D panoptic systems: DM-NeRF~\cite{wang2022dmnerf}, Panoptic Neural Fields (PNF)~\cite{KunduCVPR2022PNF}, and Panoptic Lifting~\cite{siddiqui2023panoptic}.
+\textbf{Results.} We compare our model against the state-of-the-art 3D panoptic systems: DM-NeRF~\cite{wang2022dmnerf}, Panoptic Neural Fields (PNF)~\cite{KunduCVPR2022PNF}, Panoptic Lifting~\cite{siddiqui2023panoptic}, and Contrastive Lift~\cite{bhalgat2023contrastive}.
 Tab.~\ref{tab:panoptic} shows the evaluation results of our model and the baselines.
-Although designed for open-vocabulary queries, our method achieves semantic segmentation performance comparable to supervised closed-set baselines.
-On Replica and HyperSim, semantic segmentation of PVLFF improves after denoising with instance prediction.
-However, on ScanNet we noticed a drop in performance after denoising.
-We hypothesize that this drop is caused by the poor geometry reconstructed on ScanNet.
-In particular, as can be noted in Fig.~\ref{fig:visual_results}, instance and semantic features are more blurred on ScanNet than Replica and HyperSim.
-In terms of PQ\textsuperscript{scene}, our system produces lower scores.
-The reason for this is that unlike the closed-set systems, which are trained on the specific classes evaluated, our method relies on the universal segmenter SAM to precompute instance masks; due to its object-agnostic nature, SAM is subject to over-segmentation.
-We note however that defining the boundaries of a previously unseen instance is inherently an ill-posed problem.
-Consider for example the ceiling in the picture in the first row of Fig.~\ref{fig:visual_results}: Without previously defining whether each tile should be considered as a part of a single ``ceiling" instance or rather as a separate instance, it is not possible to guarantee that the detected boundaries will reflect those defined used in the ground-truth data.
-An important observation, however, is that despite the inherent ambiguity of the problem, as we show in Sec.~\ref{sec:exp-hierarchical_features} PVLFF predicts continuous instance features which are hierarchically structured.
+While still not fully on-par with the best baselines~\cite{siddiqui2023panoptic, bhalgat2023contrastive}, our method achieves comparable performance to state-of-the-art methods~\cite{wang2022dmnerf, KunduCVPR2022PNF}.
+Crucially, however, while all the baselines in Tab.~\ref{tab:panoptic} are \textit{supervised, closed-set} methods, PVLFF does not use any semantic or instance labels during training.
+More in detail, our method produces similar $\mathrm{mIoU}$ scores in semantic segmentation, but lower PQ\textsuperscript{scene} scores in panoptic segmentation than, \eg,~\cite{siddiqui2023panoptic} and~\cite{bhalgat2023contrastive}.
+We observe that this is largely due to the fact that unlike these \emph{closed-set} systems, which are trained on the specific classes evaluated, PVLFF relies on the universal segmenter SAM to precompute instance masks.
+Due to its \emph{object-agnostic} nature, SAM is subject to over-segmentation, which causes the predicted instance masks to not match the ground-truth ones.
+More in general, we note that defining the boundaries of a previously \emph{unseen} instance (as is the case in open-vocabulary segmentation) is inherently an ill-posed problem.
+Consider for example the ceiling in the first row of Fig.~\ref{fig:visual_results}: Without previously defining whether each tile should be considered as a part of a ``ceiling" instance or as a separate instance, it is not possible to guarantee that the detected boundaries will reflect those defined in the ground-truth data.
+An important observation is that despite the inherent ambiguity of the problem, as we show in Sec.~\ref{sec:exp-hierarchical_features}, PVLFF predicts continuous instance features which are hierarchically structured.
 This hierarchy could potentially be used to produce panoptic segmentations of different granularities.